Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Tracking and Imaging System

-As sold, the biopsy device comprised: a blunt, 17-gauge, \qty{10}{\centi\meter} long ``introducer" needle; a solid, four-sided bevel, 18-gauge, \qty{10}{\centi\meter} long needle stylet; and a \qty{15}{\centi\meter} long core needle biopsy tool.
+The single-use trackable needle was designed for compatibility with 18-gauge, 15\,cm TEMNO Evolution Biopsy Device (Merit Medical Systems, Utah, USA), replacing its solid inner stylet.
+As sold, the biopsy device comprised: a blunt, 17-gauge, 10\,cm long ``introducer" needle; a solid, four-sided bevel, 18-gauge, 10\,cm long needle stylet; and a 15\,cm long core needle biopsy tool.
 This gauge and length of tool were chosen after conversations with clinicians indicated it was the most commonly used.
 During clinical practice, the stylet is initially fixed within the introducer needle with a Luer-lock hub.
 The clinician first inserts this coaxial needle pair towards the target lesion under hand-held ultrasound guidance, positioning the bevelled tip at the surface of the lesion.
 The inner stylet is then withdrawn, and the introducer needle used to guide the biopsy tool to and through the lesion, protruding from the end of the introducer needle.
-This inner stylet was replaced with our trackable needle, described below.
-The introducer needle is shown in \autoref{fig:hardware}.
+This inner stylet was replaced with our trackable needle.
+The introducer needle is shown in \autoref{fig:concept}.